jlmelville/smallvis/docs/largevis.md

-We will carry out two runs for each dataset, with `input_kernel = "skd"` and `input_kernel = "gauss"` (we won't look at `input_kernel = "knn"` so we have less results to sift through, but also because this takes so much longer to run).
+We will carry out two runs for each dataset, with `input_kernel = "skd"` and `input_kernel = "gauss"` (we won't look at `input_kernel = "knn"` so we have less results to sift through, but also because this current set of experiments take so long to complete).
 My expectations are:

 1. Neither results will look that great.
 1. The `input_kernel = "gauss"` results will look worse than the